-C. Costs under DOC Awards
+B. Costs under DOC Awards

-The Uniform Guidance supersedes cost principles set out in OMB Circulars and codified at 2 CFR Parts 220, 225, and 230, but does not supersede the Contract Cost Principles, which generally apply to for-profit entities.
-At 2 CFR § 200.101(c), the Uniform Guidance provides that agencies may, but are not required to, apply Subparts A through E of 2 CFR Part 200, which include the cost principles at Subpart E, to for-profit entities.
-Therefore, the Grants Officer in consultation with the Program Office may elect to apply the cost principles under the Uniform Guidance (see Subpart E to 2 CFR Part 200) or the Contract Cost Principles when making an award to a for-profit entity.
+The Uniform Guidance supersedes cost principles set out in OMB Circulars and codified at 2 CFR Parts 220, 225, and 230, but does not supersede the Contract Cost Principles, which generally apply to for-profit organization.
+At 2 CFR § 200.101(a)(2), the Uniform Guidance provides that agencies may, but are not required to, apply Subparts A through E of 2 CFR Part 200, which include the cost principles at Subpart E, to for-profit organizations.
+Therefore, the Grants Officer in consultation with the Program Office may elect to apply the cost principles under the Uniform Guidance (see Subpart E to 2 CFR Part 200) or the Contract Cost Principles when making an award to a for-profit organization.

-[Note: If the Grants Officer applies 48 CFR Part 31 to an award to a for-profit entity, then 2 CFR Part 200 Subpart E would not apply.]
+If the Grants Officer applies 48 CFR Part 31 to an award to a for-profit organization, then 2 CFR Part 200 Subpart E would not apply.

-D. Amendments
+C. Amendments

 DOC awards can only be amended, changed or modified by the cognizant Grants Officer.
 No other DOC official is authorized to make amendments, changes, or modifications to awards.
-For no-cost administrative changes, the Grants Officer may elect to issue a letter notifying the recipient of the change and documenting said change in the official award file, instead of issuing a CD-451, when the change does not meet any of the following criteria:
+When the change meets any of the following criteria, the Grants Officer will document said change by issuing an amendment to the award:

-- Change in scope or objective; - Revisions requiring additional funds; - Budget revisions when the cumulative transfers among direct cost categories exceed 10% of the total Federal and non-Federal funds authorized by the Grants Officer and the Federal share is greater than the Simplified Acquisition Threshold (currently \$150,000); - Inclusion of costs requiring prior approval, as specified by the Cost Principles at 2 CFR Part 200 Subpart E; and - Under non-construction projects: contracting for, sub-granting, or otherwise obtaining the services of a third-party to perform activities central to the purpose of the award.
+- Change in scope or objective; - Revisions requiring additional funds; - Extensions to the period of performance; - Budget revisions when the cumulative transfers among direct cost categories exceed 10% of the total Federal and non-Federal funds authorized by the Grants Officer and the Federal share is greater than the Simplified Acquisition Threshold; - Inclusion of costs requiring prior approval, as specified by the Cost Principles at 2 CFR Part 200 Subpart E; and - Under non-construction projects: contracting for, sub-granting, or otherwise obtaining the services of a third-party to perform activities central to the purpose of the award.